eduNEXT/eox-tagging/README.rst

 +------------------+--------------+

 The plugin is configured for the latest release (Quince).
 The following changes in the plugin settings should be applied to be used for previous releases.
+Those settings can be changed in `eox_tagging/settings/common.py`` or, for example, in the instance configurations.

-If the release you are looking for is not listed, the actual configuration is sufficient or it is incompatible with the current eox-tagging version.
+🚨 If the release you are looking for is not listed, please note:

+- If the Open edX release is compatible with the current eox-tagging version (see `Compatibility Notes <https://github.com/eduNEXT/eox-tagging?tab=readme-ov-file#compatibility-notes>`_), the default configuration is sufficient.
-If you are installing a previous version, please refer to the tag to verify the configuration that should be applied.
+- If incompatible, you can refer to the README from the relevant version tag for configuration details (e.g., `v5.1.0 README <https://github.com/eduNEXT/eox-tagging/blob/v5.1.0/README.rst>`_).

 Usage
 ======